maykar/compact-custom-header/readme.md

 **If a config item is left out of an exceptions config the main config value is used.**

-Under exceptions set your conditions and then set up their config below.
+Under exceptions set your conditions and then set up their config below that.
 <details>
   <summary><b>Example Config:</b></summary>